Take a walk in COM's concrete jungle as we prepare for our next exhibition.

 Images: JPEG’s, under 5MB please and must have artist name and artwork title in the file names.

+We accept all art forms and want to collaborate with you to produce exhibitions with no limitations.
 Shoot us an email if you have any more questions: email@example.com